tldr-pages/tldr/pages/windows/choco-outdated.md

 > Check for outdated packages with Chocolatey.
 > More information: <https://docs.chocolatey.org/en-us/choco/commands/outdated>.

-- Display a list of outdated packages in table format:
+- Print all outdated packages in table format:

 `choco outdated`